Ludlow, Massachusetts: History

-The Indigenous people along the Chicopee River, including modern-day Ludlow, were the Algonquian peoples.
-Though records are incomplete, the area was settled primarily by the Pocomtuc tribe.
-During King Philip’s War (1675–1676), white settlers forced a band of Indigenous people, led by Roaring Thunder, to jump to the water of the Chicopee River to escape their attackers (this place has since been called Indian Leap).
-This violent incident contributed to conditions later allowing more white settler colonialism in the area.
+The Indigenous people along the Chicopee River, including modern-day Ludlow, were Algonquian speaking peoples.
+Though records are incomplete, the first inhabitants were likely the Nipmuc or Pocomtuc tribes.
+During King Philip’s War (1675–1676), British settlers forced a band of Indigenous people, led by Roaring Thunder, to jump to the water of the Chicopee River to escape their attackers (this place has since been called Indian Leap).